 - 3.14 Pendulum energy shell.
-Surface area is not microcanonical - 4.8 Jarzynski.
+The surface area of the energy surface is not equally occupied!
+You need the energy shell. - 4.8 Jarzynski.
+Exact results in non-equilibrium statistical mechanics!
 Liouville's theorem applies also to time-dependent Hamiltonians.
 Jarzynski, and later Crooks, used this to calculate the exact entropy change for a non-equilibrium process.
 Here we use an ideal gas, compressed non-adiabatically, to illustrate how this exact result is used in practice. - 4.9 2D turbulence and Jupiter's great red spot.
-(Astrophysics, Computation, Dynamical systems) Two-dimensional turbulence explored in a vortex simulation - 4.3 Invariant measures.
-(Mathematics, Complexity, Computation, Dynamical systems) Dissipative dynamical systems have an 'invariant measure' that generalizes the phase-space averages justified by Liouville's theorem.
+(Astrophysics, Computation, Dynamical systems) Statistical mechanics with many conserved quantities (not just the energy).
+Two-dimensional turbulence explored in a vortex simulation - 4.3 Invariant measures.
+(Mathematics, Complexity, Computation, Dynamical systems) Liouville-like analysis of dissipative chaos.
+Dissipative dynamical systems have an 'invariant measure' that generalizes the phase-space averages justified by Liouville's theorem.
 Here we apply this to a chaotic, one-dimensional map exhibiting the period-doubling route to chaos.

-Hints at https://sethna.lassp.cornell.edu/StatMech/EOPCHintsAndMaterials.html - 4.7 Crooks.
+Hints at https://sethna.lassp.cornell.edu/StatMech/EOPCHintsAndMaterials.html

+4.7 Crooks.
+Proving exact results for non-equilibrium systems.
 Here we derive the nonequilibrium Crooks relation using Liouville's theorem.